 Another view of board composition from Blue Avocado includes three traps of the board composition matrix.

 New board members need to be brought up to speed on the organization’s culture, policies, practices and expectations.
 We recommend that veteran board members provide that orientation before or soon after their first meeting.
-Here’s a good checklist of things to go over.
+Here are a list of good checklists you can use.

 There is more to a good meeting than agendas and minutes – but that is an excellent place to start.
-We like this sample meeting agenda because it outlines on a single page everything a board member needs to know about the meeting – including who to call if they are running late, who else is invited, and what the meeting organizers hope to accomplish.
+We like this sample meeting agenda because it is thorough and covers all business that may happen in a meeting .
+Remeber helpful information to include on an agenda is who to contact if they are running late (and the contact information), who else is invited to the meeting including special guests and the topics they will discuss, and what the meeting organizers hope to accomplish in the timframe of the meeting.
+Number one priority of the meeting is to begin and end on time!